anymeofu/Indian-Piracy-Index/README.md

 # Disclaimer

 I donot own any site mentioned here.
-All the sites are frelly available over the internet!
+All the sites are freely available over the internet!

 ## Adblockers and Important Stuff